 The BlazEr1 catalog can serve as a benchmark for overall blazar properties and single-object properties since it provides the first X-ray observation for many blazars.
 For instance, the \textit{eROSITA} data will be crucial to constrain the SEDs of a large number of objects, including samples such as those from \texttt{TANAMI}, \texttt{MOJAVE}, or 4FGL.
 Earlier applications of the eRASS1 catalog included the identification of X-ray counterparts for an ultra-high-energy neutrino event \citep{km3netcollaboration:2025} and the identification of TeV blazar candidates for follow-up observations \citep[][see also \citealt{marchesi:2025}]{metzger:2025}.

-Additionally, the \textit{eROSITA} surveys allow for a detailed variability study on time scales of hours-days for the brightest and, on a half-year time line for all other sources.
+Additionally, the \textit{eROSITA} surveys allow for a detailed variability study on timescales of hours-days for the brightest and on a half-year time line for all other sources.
 The BlazEr1 catalog provides the framework for these studies.
 Examples include work on X-ray blazar flares, as demonstrated, for instance, for PKS\,0735$+$178 \citep{hammerich:2021,sahakyan:2022} or a $\gamma$-ray flare of TXS\,0646$-$176 \citep{hammerich:2021a}.

 A subsequent data release of 2.2 years of data (eRASS:5), will allows us to provide an updated, deeper version of the catalog.
-The cumulative \textit{eROSITA} data will also deepen the catalog, making the eRASS:5 version of the catalog, which will contain 2.2\,years of data, the deepest X-ray blazar catalog ever constructed.
+The cumulative \textit{eROSITA} data will also deepen the catalog, making the eRASS:5 version, which will contain 2.2\,years of data, the deepest X-ray blazar catalog ever constructed.